The AGORA High-resolution Galaxy Simulations Comparison Project. VIII: Disk Formation and Evolution of Simulated Milky Way Mass Galaxy Progenitors at $1<z<5$: Results

 \subsection{Growth of Disk Over Cosmic Time}

 The top left panel in Figure \ref{fig:disk_evol} illustrates the evolution of the D/T over cosmic time.
-As depicted in the top left panel, the target galaxies achieve a D/T exceeding 0.5 before the merger events at $z \sim 2.2$ (indicated by a left gray-shaded region), indicating that the galaxies become rotation-dominated in their kinematic morphology.
-The spikes during the mergers, particularly at $z\sim 4.5$, are due to the insufficient measurement of D/T in strong turbulence and do not represent the physical fraction of the disk.\footnote{The halo mass ratios of the mergers at $z\sim 4.5$ and $z\sim 2.2$ are $\sim 0.6$ and $\sim 0.1$, respectively \citep{Nguyen:inprep-a}.
+As depicted in the top left panel, the target galaxies achieve a D/T exceeding 0.5 before the merger events at $z \sim 2.2$ (indicated by a left gray-shaded region), indicating that the galaxies become rotation-dominated in their kinematic morphology. \my{This transition---formation of disk---occurs at different cosmic times, ranging from $z\sim 2.8$ (\textsc{Ramses} and \textsc{Gear}) to $z\sim 5$ (\textsc{Gadget-3}).} The spikes during the mergers, particularly at $z\sim 4.5$, are due to the insufficient measurement of D/T in strong turbulence and do not represent the physical fraction of the disk.\footnote{The halo mass ratios of the mergers at $z\sim 4.5$ and $z\sim 2.2$ are $\sim 0.6$ and $\sim 0.1$, respectively \citep{Nguyen:inprep-a}.
 Therefore, the first merger has a greater impact on the galaxy morphology.} After $z = 2.5$, D/T values remain steady across all codes except for \textsc{Changa} and \textsc{Ramses}, where they decline.
 Similar saturation is observed in the growth of stellar surface density within $1 \kpc$ (bottom left panel in Figure \ref{fig:disk_evol}), although \textsc{Enzo} continues to grow after $z = 1.5$.
 An oscillation in D/T is observed in \textsc{Gear} after $z=2$, which, based on visual inspection, is driven by minor mergers.